-Task analysis is used to break complex tasks into a sequence of smaller steps or actions.
+A task analysis is used to break complex tasks into a sequence of smaller steps or actions.
 For some individuals on the autism spectrum, even simple tasks can present complex challenges.
 Having an understanding of all the steps involved for a particular task can assist in identifying any steps that may need extra instruction and will help teach the task in a logical progression.
-A task analysis is developed using one of three methods.
+A task analysis is developed using one of four methods.
 First, competent individuals who have demonstrated expertise can be observed and steps documented.
-A second method is to consult experts in performing the required task.
-And finally, those who are teaching the skill can perform the task themselves and document steps.
+A second method is to consult experts or professional organizations with this expertise in validating the steps of a required task.
+The third method involves those who are teaching the skill to perform the task themselves and document steps.
+This may lead to a greater understanding of all steps involved.
+The final approach is simply trial and error in which an initial task analysis is generated and then refined through field tests (Cooper, Heron, Howard, 2020).

 As task analyses are developed, it is important to remember the skill level of the person, the age, communication and processing abilities, and prior experiences in performing the task.
+When considering these factors, task analyses may need to be individualized.
 For those on the autism spectrum, also remember their tendency toward literal interpretation of language.
 For example, students who have been told to put the peanut butter on the bread when making a peanut butter and jelly sandwich have literally just placed the entire jar on the bread.
+It is important that all steps are operationally defined.
 Below are two examples of task analyses.

 Putting a Coat On